benfok/portfolio-react/README.md

 ## Questions and Links
 Please reach out with any questions regarding the application.

-View the deployed application on [Heroku](https://benfok.github.io/portfolio-react/)
+View the deployed application on [GitHub Pages](https://benfok.github.io/portfolio-react/)

 View the repository in [GitHub](https://github.com/benfok)